Senswriter vs. Atticus: Choosing the Smarter Writing & Formatting Workflow

 How you pay Flexible $4.99/mo or $49.99/yr.
 One-time purchase ($147).

 Saving your work Cloud projects + autosave; queues edits during brief connection drops (open-tab continuity).
-Cloud-backed workflow with local app/browser access.
+Browser plus installable app workflow; verify current sync and offline behavior in your own test project.

 Publishing files Unlocked for subscribers in the hosted app.
 Included with the one-time license purchase.